ashutosh-jena-mindfire/document/docs/Get-started/quickstart.md

 You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.

-The command also installs all necessary dependencies you need to run Canvas Editor.
+The command also installs all necessary dependencies you need to run Document Editor.

 ## Getting Started